 Wherever’s hottest in the Med tends to be heaving in July.
 But that’s not the case for Calabria, also known as ‘the toe of the boot’ – the southwestern coast where Italy ‘kicks’ Sicily.

-It’s a vast stretch of romantic mountains and home to some of Italy’s most impressive beaches.
+It’s a vast stretch of romantic mountains and is home to some of Italy’s most impressive beaches.
 Base yourself in Tropea and climb the steps up to the dramatic Santa Maria dell’Isola church, cool off in the richly historic sandstone grottos, and treat yourself to some tartufo – gelato coated in chocolate or cocoa powder, with a fruity or chocolate filling.

-Reggio Calabria is just two hours south by train, where you can hop on a 35-minute ferry across to Messina in Sicily.
+Reggio Calabria, just two hours south by train, is where you can hop on a 35-minute ferry across to Messina in Sicily.
 Or stay local and explore lesser-known seaside villages such as Diamante, Le Castella and Amantea, where you’ll find fewer tourists and even better value.

 Wondering where in Europe has the most tourists?
 Read our guide to find out more.